langpatrol/langpatrol/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the same license as the package you're modifying:
 - `@langpatrol/engine`: Elastic License 2.0
-- All other packages: MIT
+- All other packages: Elastic License 2.0

 See [LICENSE-FAQ.md](./docs/LICENSE-FAQ.md) for details.